 It is intended that these grants go some way towards helping alleviate the emotional and financial stress experienced by individuals and families due to the December 2019 weather event.

 When the grant is awarded it may be used for any purpose related to the December 2019 weather event.
 However, there is no guarantee of funding.

 What will happen to any money left over?

-In the event that there is money left over, the Council will identify projects that will benefit the community in the areas most affected by the March weather event.
+In the event that there is money left over, the Council will identify projects that will benefit the community in the areas most affected by the December 2019 weather event.
 Any remaining funds will be put towards these projects or be held for another incident or weather event.

 Who administers the fund?

-A Mayoral Relief Fund Committee compromising of the Mayor, a Councillor, an Iwi Representative and the Recovery Manager, will administer the fund.
+A Mayoral Relief Fund Committee compromising of the Mayor, the Deputy Mayor, Council CEO and the Recovery Manager will administer the fund.

 The application form requires you to provide personal information in order to process your application.
 The Council will meet its legislative obligations under the Privacy Act 1993 with regard to any personal information held.